livewire/livewire/docs/properties.md

 Similarly, you can manipulate your Livewire component properties in JavaScript using `$wire`.

-Here's an example of adding a "Clear" button to the `TodoList` component to allow the user to reset the input field to empty using only JavaScript:
+For example, let's add a "Clear" button to the `TodoList` component to allow the user to reset the input field using only JavaScript:

 ```html
 <div>